 The good news is that you can reduce the stress of trading in your old phone slightly by selling it online instead.
 Options for this route include:

 Orchard or Getorchard.com is a well-known online company that directly pays money for your old phones and devices, so you can spend your earnings on whatever you like, without being restricted to a gift card.

 The thing that sets Orchard apart from other brands is that there are three selling times to choose from.
 You can either choose a day, two weeks, or three weeks before you get your money.
 The longer you’re willing to wait for the cash, the more money you’ll be offered for your old device.

-It’s a pretty strange way of doing things, but it does appeal to a lot of Canadians these days.
 What’s more, Orchard comes with the benefit of being able to give you the money you’ve earned via E-Transfer or PayPal.
 That means that you will get your payment at the time you’ve asked for.
 Orchard also gives you a fully pre-paid kit for shipping your phone to them, which helps to keep things simple.